DuffyAPP-IT/Builder/README.md

 Incomplete evening project.

-Turns out Apple do not let end users utilise 'productsign' within Bash Scripts... :-)
+Turns out Apple does not let end users utilise 'productsign' within Bash Scripts... :-)

+I'll revisit this project soon and attempt a workaround.